Dorsett History, Family Crest & Coats of Arms

 The surname Dorsett was first found in Wiltshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Dorsett family
+Early History of the Dorsett family

 This web page shows only a small excerpt of our Dorsett research.
 Another 59 words (4 lines of text) are included under the topic Early Dorsett History in all our PDF Extended History products and printed products wherever possible.